Calico Rock Museum & Visitor Center

 The Ozark Queen

 She carried passengers, cargo, and the pulse of commerce through the Ozark hills.
-Now she's been brought back to life — and you can step aboard her deck.
+Now she has been brought back to life — and you can step aboard her deck.

 The White River was once the lifeblood of this region — and the Ozark Queen was its queen.
 A double-deck steamboat that moved people and goods through the Ozark wilderness, she represents an era when the river was the highway.
 The museum’s full-scale recreation puts you on her deck, surrounded by the sights, sounds, and stories of that world.

-"The river didn't just connect towns.
-It built them."
+“The river did not just connect towns.
+It built them.”

 - Full-scale steamboat recreation with authentic period details